 The Tahoe Basin and surrounding areas draw a large volume of outdoor activities.
-Hiking, biking, camping, climbing, swimming and boating are just a few of the enjoyable past times that can be had by beginner and expert alike.
+Hiking, biking, camping, climbing, swimming, and boating are just a few of the enjoyable past times that can be had by beginner and expert alike.
 With these activities comes the chance for accidents and injuries, so the crews at Tahoe Douglas work to be ready for whatever call may be just around the corner.

 Rope rescue is an important part of the rescue services provided, and each member of the Fire District is trained to a basic level at minimum.
-Any member of the crew can perform basic duties, including set up and takedown of rope systems, low-angle rescue, EMS skills and extrication.
-Some members of the district train to a higher level of competence and are certified for high-angle rope rescue systems.
-These crews train and qualifiy yearly to maintain vital skills that are required to perform in the most precarious of situations.
+Any member of the crew can perform basic duties, including set up and takedown of rope systems, low-angle rescue, EMS skills, and extrication.
+Some members of the District train to a higher level of competence and are certified for high-angle rope rescue systems.
+These crews train and qualifiy annually to maintain vital skills that are required to perform in the most precarious of situations.
 There have been several calls for service where our teams have been able to help those in need.
-These include a stranded window washer on a hotel tower, a stranded parasailer stuck on Cave Rock, rock climbers and vehicle accident victims.
+These include a stranded window washer on a hotel tower, a stranded parasailer stuck on Cave Rock, rock climbers, and vehicle accident victims.
 Regardless of the call, Tahoe Douglas is there to assist wherever and however needed.
 Our crew efforts ensure that each person who needs care is able to get that care in a timely manner.